QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

 # 2. Train YOLO Model

-Probably the easiest thing: Train the YOLO model.
-It is literally a two line script, but you do one thing: download pretrained model weights.
-This is because it is just like when we fine-tune from pretrained it is so much better.
-You can tweak the code to not include, but for me it was always so beneficial that it almost feels okay to make mandatory to specify to train YOLO model, especially for faster convergence etc
+You must start with a pre-trained model (either ours or a provided one), and will need to download pretrained model weights.
+You can tweak the code to not include, but it's generally recommended.

-Go to official docs: [https://github.com/ultralytics/ultralytics?tab=readme-ov-file#models](https://github.com/ultralytics/ultralytics?tab=readme-ov-file#models)
+To download generic model weights, go to official docs: [https://github.com/ultralytics/ultralytics?tab=readme-ov-file#models](https://github.com/ultralytics/ultralytics?tab=readme-ov-file#models)

-And choose whatever sized model you want.
-You will then be stuck with that size throughout.
-I think I used YOLOv8n which is the smallest and had good results but obviously bigger is better but takes longer to train etc
+Otherwise, you can download our model weights if using for full fundus or stereoscopic images to detect optic nerve head: [Our Pretrained YOLO detection models](#pretrained-yolo-detection-models)

+And choose whatever sized model you want

 ```bash
 python detection/scripts/train/train_yolo.py \